 - Why it happens is largely unknown, although some known causes include abdominal trauma and uterine decompression (when there is a sudden loss of amniotic fluid).

-- Older mothers, those carrying multiple babies, high blood pressure, alcohol and smoking are some of the factors which can increase the risk of placenta abruption.
+- Older mothers, those carrying multiple babies, high blood pressure, alcohol and smoking are some of the factors which can increase the risk of placental abruption.

 - In severe cases: babies can experience brain damage from lack of oxygen, an emergency hysterectomy may have to be carried out, the baby could be stillborn, or the mother’s life could be at risk from extreme blood loss.